smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_05.md

    ```

 9. Create and start the image passing the correct URI to the API container as an environment variable.
 This variable will address the API application using its container name over the Docker network you created.
-After running the container, check to see the container is running and note the dynamic port assignment for the next step.
+After running the container, verify the container is running and note the dynamic port assignment for the next step.

    ```bash
    docker container run --name web --net fabmedical -P -d -e CONTENT_API_URL=http://api:3001 content-web